 - cause pain in their intimate parts.

-Sexual touching with this as a goal can be sexual battery even if you were not motivated by a desire to enjoy sexual gratification or sexual pleasure yourself.23
+Sexual touching with this as a goal can be sexual battery even if you were not motivated by a desire for sexual gratification or sexual pleasure yourself.5

-- you control their freedom of movement by words, acts, or authority, and
+- you controlled the alleged victim’s freedom of movement by words, acts, or authority, and

-Unlawful restraint requires more than just the physical force necessary to accomplish the sexual touching.25
+Unlawful restraint requires more than just the physical force necessary to accomplish the sexual touching.7

 Example: Jill, a teacher, invites her student, Stephanie, into an empty classroom, closes the door and blocks it with a chair.
-Jill then fondles Stephanie’s bare breasts.26
+Jill then fondles Stephanie’s bare breasts.

-Jill used more than just physical force; she used her authority, creating a private situation by blocking the door and preying on Stephanie’s fear.27
+Jill used more than just physical force; she used her authority, creating a private situation by blocking the door and preying on Stephanie’s fear.8

-Also, you do not unlawfully restrain someone if you use lawful authority for a lawful purpose as long as the restraint continues to be lawful.28
+Also, you do not unlawfully restrain someone if you use lawful authority for a lawful purpose as long as the restraint continues to be lawful.

 Example: Bob, a correctional officer, transports handcuffed male inmates.
-However, when Bob partially undresses them to fondle them, the purpose is no longer lawful, and the inmates are now unlawfully restrained.29
+However, when Bob partially undresses them to fondle them, the purpose is no longer lawful, and the inmates are now unlawfully restrained.9

-When you are an accomplice – also known as the crime of “aiding and abetting” – you are subject to prosecution in the same manner and the same penalties as the primary culprit.30 You were an “accomplice” to the crime of sexual battery if you
+When you act as an accomplice – also known as the crime of “aiding and abetting” – you face the same charges as the primary culprit.
+You were an “accomplice” to sexual battery if you:

 - knew the primary culprit is acting in a criminal way, and